 The bottom line

 Frequent soakers who don’t mind a quick dosing habit tend to be happiest with chlorine’s low cost and fast action.
 Owners who want the spa “always ready” with minimal fuss tend to be happiest with bromine.
 Both produce safe, comfortable water when kept in range — the real enemy isn’t either chemical, it’s inconsistency.
+Whichever you pick, a steady testing rhythm matters more than the choice itself.

 Either way, skip the math